Any Question? Email Us

 Day Activity Elevation (m/ft) Notes

-1 Fly Kathmandu To Lukla and trek to Phakding - Fly to Lukla and trek to Phakding
+1 Fly from Kathmandu to Lukla and trek to Phakding - Fly to Lukla and trek to Phakding

 2 Phakding To Namche Bazaar - Trek to Namche Bazaar